DeLuks2006/pLC-3/README.md

 ## TODO:

 - [ ] Use function pointers instead of giant switch-case
-- [ ] Hardcode program to run
+- [x] Hardcode program to run
 - [ ] Add crypter (polymorphic?)
 - [ ] Swap opcodes with same functionality
 - [ ] Insert trash opcodes

-## Changes:
+## Changes: (security wise)

 ...

 ## Reversing:

 This is a little section to place a list of techniques we can use to dump the payload/file being ran by the VM and then disassemble it.

+- find the image array and dump it LOL (gotta fix this)
+- symbolic execution